 Pine Island has two traffic problems resulting from the near-impossibility of widening Pine Island Road through Matlacha without destroying its historic district.
-This road is nearing its capacity for meeting the daily travel needs of Pine Islanders and local and out-of-town visitors, and it is barely adequate for evacuating low-lying areas in case of tropical storms and hurricanes.
+This road is nearing its capacity for meeting the daily travel needs of Pine Islanders and local and out-of-town visitors, and it can barely handle the demand for evacuation of its low-lying areas in case of tropical storms and hurricanes.